 5) Reboot your computer.
 See if this problem occurs again.

-Step 3: Update Mouse Driver
+Fix 3: Update Your Mouse Driver

 When it comes to updating mouse driver, you can always choose from download and update drivers by yourself or do it automatically.